Sven Decaesstecker: Competitions

 The first International Paralympic competition Decaesstecker went to was the European Championships in Brauwnschweig, Germany in 1999.
-Aged 14 he reached the finals of the 100 m breaststroke, 200 m individual medley and 400 m freestyle.
+At age 14, he reached the finals of the 100 m breaststroke, 200 m individual medley and 400 m freestyle.

 His next competition was the next European Championships in Stockholm, Sweden in 2001.
-Again he made the finals in the 100 m backstroke, 400 m freestyle, 200 m individual medley and won the bronze medal on 100 m breaststroke.
+Again he made the finals in the 100 m backstroke, 400 m freestyle, 200 m individual medley and won the bronze medal in the 100 m breaststroke.

 One year later at the World Championships in Mar del Plata, Argentina in 2002 he reached the finals in the 100 m breaststroke (5th place), 100 m backstroke (6th place) and 200 m individual medley (5th place).

 2003 was the year where qualification for the next Paralympic Games in Athens was important.
 Decaesstecker tried to swim his qualifying time at international competitions.

-At the 2004 Summer Paralympics Decaesstecker went for a medal in the 200 m individual medley and 100 m breaststroke.
+At the 2004 Summer Paralympics Decaesstecker competed for a medal in the 200 m individual medley and 100 m breaststroke.
 Again he made it to the finals in the 100 m breaststroke (5th place), 200 m individual medley (5th place) and 100 m backstroke (6th place).

 At the next Paralympic Swimming World Championships in Durban, South Africa in 2006 Decaesstecker was again going for the medal.
 Decaesstecker again made it to the finals three times, but did not come close to his personal best time on any stroke.
 He finished 6th in the 200 m individual medley, 7th in the 100 m backstroke, and 8th in the 100 m breaststroke.

 Decaesstecker also competed at the 2008, 2012 and 2016 Paralympics, winning no medals.